fortinetdev/terraform-provider-fortios/website/docs/r/fortios_wirelesscontroller_vapgroup.html.markdown

 * `name` - (Required) Group Name
 * `comment` - Comment.
 * `vaps` - List of SSIDs to be included in the VAP group.
+The structure of `vaps` block is documented below.

 The `vaps` block supports: